crusher-04/gittest/README.md

-This is Varun's First git project trying to add some changes yeah
+This is Varun's First git project trying to add some changes